Gas soars, threatens European economy and oil demand

 The Dutch TTF futures contract touched 295 euros per megawatt-hour, a level not seen since the highly volatile sessions in the first weeks of Russia’s invasion of Ukraine in mid-March.

-Natural gas prices continued to surge on Monday, still propelled by the prospect of a temporary disruption in Russian gas deliveries via Nord Stream 1, rekindling fears that the energy crisis could trigger a recession in Europe.
+Natural gas prices continued to surge on Monday, still propelled by the prospect of a temporary disruption in Russian gas deliveries via Nord Stream 1, rekindling fears that the energy crisis might trigger a recession in Europe.

 The Dutch TTF futures contract, the benchmark for the European natural gas market, touched 295 euros per megawatt hour (MWh), a level not seen since the very volatile sessions of the first weeks of the Russian invasion of Ukraine in mid-March. .